Kanishk3813/Intel_Sentiment_Analysis/README.md

 ## Overview

 Review Analyzer is a powerful tool designed to help businesses understand customer sentiments through automated analysis of reviews.
-This project leverages state-of-the-art NLP techniques to classify reviews, highlight key sentiments, generate word clouds, and visualize trends over time.
+This project leverages state-of-the-art NLP techniques to classify reviews, highlight key sentiments, generate word clouds, and visualize trends over time. **It works for both amazon and flipkart.**

 ## Features